 Also known as IBS, this condition is often characterized by diarrhea, bloating and constipation.
 Sometimes these symptoms may last for the entire duration that the person is taking gluten-laced foods.
 For treatment to be effective, it should preferably go above just giving patients some list of irritable bowel syndrome diets and address the root cause of a problem.
 IBS caused by gluten reaction can result in both intra-intestinal and extra-intestinal symptoms, including migraine and attention deficit disorder.

-- Doctor recommended & FDA Certified medical device
+- Doctor recommended & FDA registered

 - Life-changing health benefits.
 Great for preventative care